WebDevStudios/BuddyPress-Registration-Options/readme.txt

 * Added hiding of pending members from the members list on the frontend, until approved.
 * Fixed issue with where we were trying to grab user data after the user was deleted.
 * Labels around checkboxes for easier selection.
-* Unified button styling to familiar WordPress buttons.
+* Updated UI to match latest WordPress visual style
 * Sanitize inputs to help with security.
 * Code cleanup
+* Screenshot updates.

 = 4.0.1 =